Real Estate in Costa Rica

 When we asked expats what advice they would give a foreigner before buying a property in Costa Rica, they said:

 "Travel around and find the area you want first.
 Use tools like www.vrbo.com to see what the rental rates are in the area you are interested in -- and be sure to look at the calendars of availability to see how well they are booking.
 Visit the forums like Expat Exchange or Costa Rica Living and ask plenty of questions.
 Compare listings from a variety of sources and use tools like Google Translate to look at listings in Spanish as well.
-Seek the advice of folks like me -- make sure they have bought and sold for themselves and don't just have a good imagination," said one expat in Southern Pacific region of Costa Rica.
+Seek the advice of folks like me -- make sure they have bought and sold for themselves and don't just have a good imagination," wrote one expat who made the move to Southern Pacific region of Costa Rica.

 Are foreigners allowed to own property in Costa Rica?